-If you suffered a leg or foot amputation after using Invokana, Invokamet, or Invokamet XR, you may be entitled to a cash award.
+If you suffered a leg, foot or toe amputation after using Invokana™, Invokamet®, or Invokamet® XR, you may be entitled to a cash award.

-Two recent clinical trials – the CANVAS (Canagliflozin Cardiovascular Assessment Study) and CANVAS-R (A Study of the Effects of Canagliflozin on Renal Endpoints in Adult Participants With Type 2 Diabetes Mellitus) – revealed that patients taking canagliflozin (Invokana, Invokamet, and Invokamet XR) were almost twice as likely to experience leg and foot amputations compared to patients taking a placebo.
+Two recent clinical trials – the CANVAS (Canagliflozin Cardiovascular Assessment Study) and CANVAS-R (A Study of the Effects of Canagliflozin on Renal Endpoints in Adult Participants With Type 2 Diabetes Mellitus) – revealed that patients taking canagliflozin (Invokana™, Invokamet®, and Invokamet® XR) were almost twice as likely to experience a leg, foot or toe amputation as patients taking a placebo.
 The most common amputations were of toes and middle of the foot; leg amputations both above and below the knee were also observed.
 This risk of amputation may be higher for people with peripheral vascular disease, diabetic foot ulcers (sores), neuropathy (nerve damage), and patients who have had an amputation in the past.

 How It Works